How to Train a Basset Hound

 Basset Hounds are low-energy hound dogs that respond well to short, positive training sessions.
 Hound breeds can be independent thinkers, so patience and high-value treats are essential for training success.

-With a typical weight of 40-65 lbs and lifespan of 12-13 yrs, the Basset Hound requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 40-65 lbs and lifespan of 12-13 yrs, the Basset Hound has specific care needs shaped by its genetics and build.
 At 40-65 lbs with a life expectancy of 12-13 yrs, the Basset Hound represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Health Predisposition Summary: Basset Hounds show higher-than-average incidence of ear infections, obesity, bloat based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.